The job of biomechanical engineer at Zhor-Tech

 This master’s degree was very interesting and challenging for me.
 It was a very enriching experience because I was able to interact with surgeons.
-This allowed me to have another vision of my work and to better understand the impact of what I was going to do in the medical industry on their profession.
+This allowed me to have another vision of my work and to better understand the impact of what I was going to do in the medical industry.

-It is something that is close to my heart to make myself useful, that the purpose of my work is useful.
+It is close to my heart that the purpose of my work is useful.
+That the purpose of my work is useful.
 That it is both a passion and above all, I feel I am doing people a service and that my work really contributes to the improvement of society.

 At the end of my master’s degree, I did a four-month internship at the Museum National d’Histoire Naturel in Paris.
 I participated in a study on the suspended locomotion of parrots.
-It was a research project on the neck of birds to find applications in robotics.
-It was very interesting because I had this biological part applied but with an application in the potential industry, i.e. robotics.
+It was a research project on the necks of birds to find applications in robotics.
+It was very interesting because I had this biological part applied but with an application, but with an application in a potential industry, i.e. robotics.

 However, I was missing the technical application.
 I needed to be in the heat of the moment!
 I wanted someone to wear my product one day!

-Then, I arrived at Zhor-Tech who offered me a mission to study of walking, with specialized problems with embedded sensors using inertial sensors to analyze walking on a huge population.
+Then, I arrived at Zhor-Tech, which offered me a mission to study walking, with specialized problems with embedded sensors, using inertial sensors to analyze walking among a huge population.
 This project is global and ambitious, with different products and a young team.

-Today, I manage the biomechanical division and I am Product Owner on the Podosmart part, health products.
+Today, I manage the biomechanical division and I am the Product Owner on the Podosmart team, health products.
 I interact with sales, marketing, production, design, electronics and firmware.

-In addition, we would like to add a new satellite to our project: the study of the race, offering a precise analysis of the stride to have information on possible pathologies that could be detected during physical activity.
+In addition, we would like to add a new part to our project: the study of racing, offering a precise analysis of the stride to have information on possible pathologies that could be detected during physical activity.

 Our core business is to create solutions for people who need them!”